celineguler/myblog/_posts/2025-03-15-Electronic-structure-of-optical-cavity-molecular-strong-coupling.md

-I wonder what happens if we put COF-1 inside an optical cavity and try to construct the Elec.
+I think it would be interesting if we put COF-1 inside an optical cavity and try to construct the Elec.
 Struct.